Optimal Policies Tend to Seek Power: Discussion

+More complex environments probably have more pronounced power-seeking incentives.
+Intuitively, there are often many ways for power-seeking to be optimal, and relatively few ways for power-seeking not to be optimal.
+For example, suppose that in some environment, \cref{rsdIC} holds for one million involutions $\phi$.
+Does this guarantee more pronounced incentives than if \cref{rsdIC} only held for one involution?

+We proved sufficient conditions for when reward functions tend to have optimal policies which seek power.
+In the absence of prior information, one should expect that an arbitrary reward function has optimal policies which exhibit power-seeking behavior under these conditions.
+However, we have prior information: AI designers usually try to specify a good reward function.
+Even so, it may be hard to specify orbit elements which do not—at optimum—incentivize bad power-seeking.

+\paragraph{Societal impact.} We believe that this paper builds toward a rigorous understanding of the risks presented by AI power-seeking incentives.
+Understanding these risks is the first step in addressing them.
+However, basic theoretical work can have many consequences.
+For example, this theory could somehow help future researchers build power-seeking agents which disempower humans.
+We believe that the benefit of understanding outweighs the potential societal harm.

+\paragraph{Conclusion.} We developed the first formal theory of the statistical tendencies of optimal policies in reinforcement learning.
+In the context of {\mdp}s, we proved sufficient conditions under which optimal policies tend to seek power, both formally (by taking $\pwrNoDist$-seeking actions) and intuitively (by taking actions which keep the agent's options open).
+Many real-world environments have symmetries which produce power-seeking incentives.
+In particular, optimal policies tend to seek power when the agent can be shut down or destroyed.
+Seeking control over the environment will often involve resisting shutdown, and perhaps monopolizing resources.

-In the context of {\mdp}s, we formalized a reasonable notion of power and showed conditions under which optimal policies tend to seek it.
-We believe that our results suggest that in general, reward functions are best optimized by seeking power.
-We caution that in realistic tasks, learned policies are rarely optimal – our results do not mathematically \emph{prove} that hypothetical superintelligent \textsc{rl} agents will seek power.
-We hope that this work and its formalisms will foster thoughtful, serious, and rigorous discussion of this possibility.
+We caution that many real-world tasks are partially observable and that learned policies are rarely optimal.
+Our results do not mathematically \emph{prove} that hypothetical superintelligent AI agents will seek power.
+However, we hope that this work will foster thoughtful, serious, and rigorous discussion of this possibility.

 \if\isfinal1